 Quality first teaching was seen throughout the whole school via learning walks and observations.
-The SLT agreed that there was a high quality of teaching seen across the school.
+This has improved further by the introduction of Rosenshine's Principles, which SLT and Mitre Trust reviews show has enabled a high standard of teaching and learning for all learners.